PFGimenez/poirot/README.md

 - `-verbose_lvl` Choose Poirot verbosity: debug, info, warning or error.
 "Info" by default.
 - `-v` Print the version of Poirot.

-### Substitution file
+### Semantics dictionary

-Using a substitution file is a way to add semantics to Poirot.
+Using a semantics dictionary is a way to add semantics to Poirot.
 It is a simple text file that associate string to nonterminal symbols so Poirot can use them during fuzzing.
 An example:

 ```
 <column_name>=login